-Landholders in the Precinct are concerned as no information has been provided on Draft Development Contributions or Special Infrastructure Contributions that they might have to pay to Penrith City Council or the Department.
-This makes it difficult to forward-plan capital investment for these lands.
+Landholders in the Precinct are concerned as no information has been provided on Draft Development Contributions or Special Infrastructure Contributions that we might have to pay to Penrith City Council or the Department.
+This makes it difficult to forward-plan capital investment for our lot.

 Also, no indication is given as to whether developer-provided infrastructure can be used to offset against such Contributions.
-This creates more uncertainty in the meantime as developers are left having to negotiate these costs with Penrith City Council and/or the Department should they decide to develop their lands.
+This creates more uncertainty in the meantime as we are left having to negotiate these costs with Penrith City Council and/or the Department should we decided to develop our lot.